- Online Training

 Finally, we come back to further examine Newton’s first law: Bodies at rest or motion stay that way unless acted on my an outside force.
 As someone who works predominantly with college athletes, I have countless stories about bodies at rest.
 All my coaching brothers and sisters out there know exactly what I am talking about; but that is why we are coaches.
 We know how to get people to do the things they KNOW they should be doing but aren’t.
 Having a strength and conditioning professional come in as the outside force is an easy way to break free from the inertia of inactivity or bad habits.
 Because the strength coach can be the outside force, there is an inherent need to be on the same page as the sprint, jump, throws, or distance coach.
 As much as I hate using buzz words, I cannot find a better term than synergy to describe the combination of what needs to happen for the athlete to be at their best to compete.
 As a physicist might say: There needs to be a summation of vector forces in the same direction to achieve the maximum amount potential energy an individual can possess.
 Or as an old school strength coach might say: Know your role and do it the best you can.

 That brings us back to the beginning.
 Citius.
 Altius.
 Fortius.
 That elusive prize we all chase.
-There will never be a perfect way to achieve those goals, because we are not perfect.
+There will never be a perfect way to achieve those goals, because we are not perfect, but it remains true that track and field needs strength work.
 Each one of us our own unique way of doing things and respond differently to the same type of training.
 Whatever the method used to get people fast, there are a few undeniable similarities: Put more force in the ground.
 Put force in the ground faster.
 Put force in the ground at the right body weight.
 Is there a venue that can develop those three concepts better than anywhere else?
 Yep, it’s called the weightroom.